Special Education Language

 - Someone from the transition services agency, if the child is 16 or older and the parents or adult child agree to that person being invited

-LREIDEA says that the student must be placed in the "least restrictive environment."
+The federal Individual with Disabilities in Education Act (IDEA) says that the student must be placed in the "least restrictive environment."

 - allows the most interaction between the student and her nondisabled peers, and

 - is located closest to the child's home

 These are placements, starting with the least restrictive, going to the most restrictive:

 - Regular classroom with pullout services less than 21% of time.

 - Self-contained classroom for more than 60% of day.

 - Public separate day school (more than 50% of school day is outside of the regular school setting).

 - Private separate day school (more than 50% of school day is outside of the regular school setting).

 - Public residential placement (more than 50% of school day is outside of the regular school setting).